Oh Sweet Cultureshock

 Here are some ideas on how to serve these delicious rolls:

-• Breakfast Delight: Enjoy the warm cinnamon rolls with a steaming cup of freshly brewed coffee or a comforting mug of hot cocoa for a delightful breakfast indulgence.
+• Breakfast Treat: Enjoy the warm cinnamon rolls in the morning along side a steaming cup of freshly brewed coffee or hot chocolate.
+This would be perfect for Christmas Morning!

-• Afternoon Tea: Pair the rolls with a selection of herbal teas or fruit-infused water for a delightful and refreshing combination during afternoon tea.
+• Afternoon Tea: Pair the rolls with a selection of herbal teas or a coffee for a fun afternoon tea with friends.

 🥄Storage